D-M-dev/Modular-Roblox-GUI-framework/README.md

 **A modern, modular GUI framework for Roblox Studio**

 A solution for creating complex user interfaces in Roblox without having to manually create GUI elements.
+Notice that comments in modules, scripts are in Czech, I will translate it in a few days...
 ## ✨ Main Features

 - 🧩 **Fully Modular Architecture** - each component is a separate module